perseusrealdeal/PerseusDarkMode/README.md

     @objc private func makeUp()
     {
-        // Point to define a reaction of Dark Mode changed event is here }
+        // Point to define a reaction to Dark Mode event is here }

     private func configure() { }